 Copper glazed windows became popular in the Edwardian era.
-Unlike lead windows, copper lights are very durable.
-This allowed for easier mass production, while still using small panes of glass.
-We have salvaged many windows from the upgrading of early 20th century commercial buildings and mansion blocks.
+We have salvaged many from early 20th commercial buildings and mansion blocks.

 They make beautiful internal windows, can be used to glaze doors and they make outstanding screens.
 More elegant and durable than windows using lead work they make excellent internal windows.
 They allow light flow through a space and external references such as colour, material and decorative patterns can influence the space.